LAG1819/label-classification-repo/doc/02Tutorial_DataCleansing.md

-# Tutorial 02: DataCleansing and how to add additional cleansing
+# Tutorial 02: Data cleansing and and extension possibilities

 In this tutorial it will be shown how a text cleanup of texts can be done using the framework presented here.
 **Note: The input data used here are sample data.**